Stephan3/Scale-unwinder-3dp/README.md

 ### Putting things togeter
 See the pictures in pics folder.

-Insert the hexnuts with a soldering iron.
+Insert the heatinserts with a soldering iron.
 Use washers between loadcell and scalecase.

 Test the touch wires before closing the case, there is a serial feedback.
 The wires can be pushed into the screw holes of the displayfeet and then just screw in the display holder.
 You might want to change touchpins T0-T9 (line 72)